Nick Olij

-Nick Quinten Olij (born 1 August 1995) is a Dutch professional footballer who plays as a goalkeeper for Eredivisie club PSV.
+Nick Quinten Olij (born 1 August 1995) is a Dutch professional footballer who plays as a goalkeeper for club PSV.

 Club career

 He moved to NAC Breda in July 2019 upon expiry of his contract at AZ.

 On 16 June 2022, Olij signed a four-year contract with Sparta Rotterdam.

 On 12 June 2025, Olij signed with PSV Eindhoven on a four-year deal.

 International career

+Olij was the starting goalkeeper for the Netherlands at the 2012 UEFA European Under-17 Championship, which they won.
+Olij saved the decisive penalty kick in the final game shoot-out.

+He was also selected for the 2013 UEFA European Under-19 Championship squad, but remained on the bench as a back-up to Mickey van der Hart, as Netherlands were eliminated in group stage.

 In October 2023, Olij received his first official call-up to the Netherlands senior national team for two UEFA Euro 2024 qualifiers against France and Greece.